GulTion/TyariJeetKii/Samsung RandD/Sales booth.md

 Samsung wants to introduce the promotions in mobile sale.
 They want to setup a booth to sell mobile phones.
 They will club all areas of same mobile model with 1 single booth.

 In areas (marked zero), where Samsung mobile is not established, they will consider selling the mobiles that are famous in adjacent areas of higher configuration.
-We are given N*N matrix which can have a number between 0 and 5.
+We are given $N \times N$ matrix which can have a number between 0 and 5.

 5	5	1	4	4
 4	0	2	4	2